damcodes/log-hunter-js/README.md

         - Time can be specified as part of Start and End Date.
 Defaults to 12 AM of the provided date
         - Time can be passed in as 24 hour time or formatted like --> 4:00 AM/PM (don't forget the space)
     - SAMAccountName:       defaults to null
+    - Exception Keywords:   you can provide a comma separated list of keywords or phrases you're looking for in the log exception messages
+    - Stack Trace KeyWords: you can provide a comma seaprated list of keywords or phraess you're looking for in the log stack trace
     To use default settings for any of the prompts, just hit enter.
 3. If logs have been found matching your parameters, they'll be parsed and written to a text file